Barbara J. Andrews,

 to the ring what they think the judge will put up.
 Unhealthy abnormalities

-being human, most judges will be drawn to something more extreme (noticeable)
+fact is, we humans are drawn to something more extreme (noticeable)

 than something quite ordinary (correct) so breeders and judges must share equal